pnpm/pnpm.io/docs/cli/list.md

 ### --global

-List packages in the global install prefix instead of in the current project.
+List packages in the global install directory instead of in the current project.

 ### --depth &lt;number>